 There are two main reasons why order bumps are so effective in increasing your average order value.

-As humans we like to be consistent with our choices.
-So if we've taken decision then we like to use it as a reference point to make related choices.
+As humans, we like to be consistent with our choices.
+So if we've taken a decision, we like to use it as a reference point to make related choices.